-Charles L. Stern, Jr., a partner at Steeg Law and the head of the litigation section, has more than 30 years of experience handling commercial and business litigation for clients in a variety of industries, including title insurance, commercial real estate, and banking.
+Charles L. Stern, Jr., a partner at Steeg Law and the head of the litigation section, has nearly 40 years of experience handling commercial and business litigation for clients in a variety of industries, including title insurance, commercial real estate, and banking.
 Chuck is known as an extremely skilled litigation attorney, who maintains the highest standards of professionalism, qualities that have attributed to him being widely recognized by his peers as one of the best in the industry.
 He was named Best Lawyers®’ 2018 New Orleans Litigation – Real Estate “Lawyer of the Year” and Best Lawyers®’ 2015 New Orleans Litigation – Real Estate “Lawyer of the Year” He has also been consistently included in Best Lawyers in America, Super Lawyers and New Orleans Magazine Top Lawyers.

 In the combative world of litigation Chuck has a reputation for coming up with practical solutions that accomplish what the client is trying to accomplish without spending money unnecessarily.
 As he says, “I am highly aware of my client’s needs and interests.
 I also learned a long time ago that litigation is a means to an end.
 So, from the beginning I am looking for ways to resolve the dispute on terms that make sense for my client.”